AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/test-profiles.md

 ---
 # Create a test profile {#creating-a-test-profile}

 The test profiles allow you to target additional recipients who do not match the defined targeting criteria.
-They are added to a message's audience to detect any fraudulent use of your recipient database or to ensure the emails arrive in the inboxes.
+They are added to a message's audience to detect any fraudulent use of your recipient database or to ensure that the emails arrive in the inboxes.

 This video explains how to create test profiles